 Disrupting the flow

-The group also appears robust, bouncing back despite the efforts of U.S. authorities and Twitter to suspend its activities and developing its methods over time.
+It also appears robust, bouncing back despite the efforts of U.S. authorities and Twitter to suspend its activities and developing its methods over time.

 And Noman has noted an evolution in the Syrian Electronic Army’s methods over time.

-Early attacks focused on apparently irrelevant websites, but later efforts shifted first toward compromising the Facebook pages of organizations seen as hostile to the Syrian government, and now high-profile Twitter accounts and the New York Times website.
+Early attacks focused on apparently irrelevant websites, but later efforts shifted toward compromising first the Facebook pages of organizations seen as hostile to the Syrian government and then high-profile Twitter accounts and the New York Times website.
 In the early days, it used DDOS, or distributed denial of service, attacks, but its methods then grew more sophisticated.

 “They demonstrate interest in disrupting the flow of information, especially the flow of information from international media,” Noman said of the group.